Amey-Thakur/WEB-DESIGNING-LAB/README.md

 </div>

+> [!NOTE]
+> **Documentation Standard**: All laboratory experiments have been meticulously refined to include standardized authorship headers and comprehensive inline comments.
+This documentation serves to clarify both the structural markup and the complex server-side logic implemented throughout the course.

+> [!TIP]
+> **Live Verification**: Use the **🚀 (Rocket)** links in the 'Live Demo' column for instant visual validation.
+For experiments involving server-side PHP (Experiments 6-9), the primary HTML/CSS interface remains visible on GitHub Pages for structural review.

 > [!TIP]
 > **Pro-Tip**: Use **Browser Developer Tools** (F12) to inspect elements, debug JavaScript in real-time, and test responsive layouts across various screen sizes.
 For Experiments 8-10, the **Network** tab is invaluable for monitoring AJAX requests and backend PHP responses.